RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 MGM appealed and the Ninth Circuit Court of Appeals reversed, holding that Cole should have heeded his employer's command to return to HUAC and testify truthfully about his membership or lack of it in the Communist Party:

-> A film company might well continue indefinitely the employment of an actor whose private personal immorality is know to his employer, and yet be fully justified in discharging him when he so conducts himself as to make the same misconduct notorious.
+> A film company might well continue indefinitely the employment of an actor whose private personal immorality is known to his employer, and yet be fully justified in discharging him when he so conducts himself as to make the same misconduct notorious.

+#### More On Morals Clauses

 * [Morals Clauses][morals].
 * [Hold That Tiger: After Woods Scandal, More Lawyers Teeing Up "Morals Clauses"][tiger_morals]